 What if you or your company, could be improved by crisis?

-On the podcast I have conversations with people from a variety of fields to get their stories, ideas or research on how people and companies handle present day challenges or problematic futures.
-If there are concepts, systems, physical practices or pragmatic philosophies that can help, I want to learn them.
+On the podcast I have conversations with thought leaders from a variety of fields to get their experiences, ideas or research on how people and companies handle present day challenges or problematic futures.
+If there are concepts, systems or pragmatic philosophies that can help, I want to learn them.

-The show is long-form and despite the fact that I’m scratching my own itch and even through frequently dumb questions, the guests are game, very insightful and many times downright inspirational.
+The show is long-form and despite the fact that I’m scratching my own itch and even through frequently dumb questions, the guests are game, very insightful and often inspirational.

 I’m learning a lot, I think you will too.